kids-first/kf-somatic-workflow/README.md

     - `af_only_gnomad_vcf`: [af-only-gnomad.hg38.vcf.gz](https://console.cloud.google.com/storage/browser/-gatk-best-practices/somatic-hg38) - need a valid google account, this is a link to the best practices google bucket from Broad GATK.
     - `exac_common_vcf`: [small_exac_common_3.hg38.vcf.gz](https://console.cloud.google.com/storage/browser/gatk-best-practices/somatic-hg38) - need a valid google account, this is a link to the best practices google bucket from Broad GATK.
     - `hg38_strelka_bed`: [hg38_strelka.bed.gz'](https://github.com/Illumina/strelka/blob/v2.9.x/docs/userGuide/README.md#extended-use-cases) - this link here has the bed-formatted text needed to copy to create this file.
 You will need to bgzip this file.
+    - `extra_arg`: This can be used to add special params to strelka2.
+It is currently more of an "unsticking param".
+For edge cases where strelka2 seems to hang, setting this to `--max-input-depth 1000` can balance performance and consistency in results
+    - strelka2_cores: `18`.
+This default is already set, but can be changed if desired.
     - `vep_cache`: `homo_sapiens_vep_93_GRCh38.tar.gz` from ftp://ftp.ensembl.org/pub/release-93/variation/indexed_vep_cache/ - variant effect predictor cache.
      Current production workflow uses this version.
     - `threads`: 16
     - `chr_len`: hs38_chr.len, this a tsv file with chromosomes and their lengths.
-Should be limited to canonical chromosomes
-      The first column must be chromosomes, optionally the second can be an alternate format of chromosomes.
+Should be limited to canonical chromosomes The first column must be chromosomes, optionally the second can be an alternate format of chromosomes.
       Last column must be chromosome length.
       Using the `hg38_strelka_bed`, and removing chrM can be a good source for this.